Double-spending: Examples of double-spending caused by 51% attacks

-Ethereum Classic experienced a 51% attack in 2019, followed by multiple more in 2020, significantly impacting its security and market perception.
+An Ethereum fork, Ethereum Classic, experienced a 51% attack in 2019, followed by multiple more in 2020, significantly impacting its security and market perception.
+Attackers attempted a $1.1M double-spend on Coinbase and successfully double-spent $200k on Gate.io.
 These attacks involved malicious actors reorganizing transactions to double-spend coins, leading to concerns regarding the long-term viability and security measures of the Ethereum Classic blockchain.